Karim Ziani: International career

 Ziani had stunned many people in 2003 in his choice to represent Algeria instead of France.

 Ziani made his debut for the Algerian national team in 2003 when he was called up by Belgian caretaker Georges Leekens for a friendly against Belgium.
 He represented Algeria at the 2004 Africa Cup of Nations, as they finished second in their group before losing to Morocco in the quarter-finals.
 He was also named in that year's Team of the Tournament.

 Ziani scored his first goal in a 1–0 win against the Gambia in the 2008 Africa Cup of Nations qualification phase.
 He then added two more goals to his tally in a 3–0 win against Liberia in the 2010 FIFA World Cup qualifiers as Algeria advanced to the final tournament in South Africa.
 He also performed well at the 2010 Africa Cup of Nations.

 Style of play

-Though diminutive in stature, Ziani more than makes up for his lack of physicality with his outstanding technique and never-say-die spirit.
+Though diminutive in stature, Ziani more than makes up for his lack of physicality with his technique and never-say-die spirit.